kaltura/playkit-js/docs/configuration.md

 > >
 > > ##### Default: `undefined`
 > >
 > > ##### Description: When set to true, audio tracks will be sorted by alphabetical order.
-When set to false, audio tracks will not be sorted by alphabetical order.
-Otherwise, when undefined, no alphabetical sorting is applied to audio tracks.
+Otherwise, audio tracks will not be sorted by alphabetical order.
 >
 > ##
 >